4 Tips for Avoiding a Food Safety and Sanitation Recall

 A recall costs manufacturers more than the time and expense of pulling products off the shelf.
 Research shows brands suffer long term from a loss of consumer confidence that can deter even loyal customers.
-Food and beverage manufacturers need to do everything they can to prevent a recall from happening.
-The key is strengthening and reinforcing food safety and sanitation programs.
+Food and beverage manufacturers need to do everything they can to prevent a recall by strengthening and reinforcing their food safety and sanitation programs.

 Why Safety and Sanitation Recalls Happen

 Well-designed food sanitation procedures are critical to protecting consumers from contaminants, but they’re only as effective as worker adherence.
 Unhygienic workstations and equipment can turn food products into breeding grounds for bacteria.
 Improper cleaning can also lead to cross-contamination and allergen cross-contact.
-Nonconformance with sanitation standards throughout facilities can also attract pests that further put food safety at risk.
+Nonconformance with sanitation standards throughout facilities can also attract pests that increase the risk of food recalls.

-Between the labor shortage and the already fast-paced nature of the industry, workers are busier than ever.
-There’s never been greater temptation to cut corners and make “one-time exceptions” to following food safety and sanitation protocols.
-Unfortunately, it only takes one mistake to put tens of thousands of consumers in danger.
+Between wavering labor availability and the already fast-paced nature of the industry, workers are extremely busy.
+There can be a lot of temptation to cut corners and make “one-time exceptions” to following food safety and sanitation protocols.
+Unfortunately, it only takes one mistake to put tens of thousands of consumers in danger — meaning manufacturers need to do everything in their power to reduce and prevent those risks.

 Protecting consumers and preventing recalls requires collaboration between management and workers, diligent adherence to procedures, and an ongoing dedication to training and improvement.
 Here are four tips to bolster food safety and sanitation programs: